JasonPUEL/sav-and-srm-converter/README.md

 # sav and srm converter

-Simple Python utility ot convert between .sav and .srm files (file types commonly used used in emulators such as MyBoy and the mGBA Retroarch emulator.
+Simple Python utility ot convert between .sav and .srm files.
+This file types commonly used used in emulators such as MyBoy and the mGBA Retroarch emulator.

 It can be used either imported as a module, to be used in your own code.
 Or the `converter.py` file can be run via the terminal.